codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 **Rust**

-Since Rust doesn't have a REPL, we will instead build the project, and then you can play around with the examples in `src/main.rs`.
+Since Rust doesn't have a REPL, we will instead build the project, so we play around with the examples in `src/main.rs`.

 ```bash
 $ cd rust-serde